-Bagot's Castle is open every weekend and Bank Holidays 12:00 to 17:00 hours, and by special appointment during the week.
+Bagot's Castle is open every weekend during April and October and Bank Holidays 12:00 to 17:00 hours, and by special appointment at other times via their website.
 The site has a picnic area.
 You can also see the remains of a gazebo built for Baginton Hall, the former tank testing area and walk across the fields alongside fish ponds and woodland area.

-See the Bagot’s Castle website www.bagotscastle.org.uk to arrange a visit.
+See the Bagot’s Castle website www.bagotscastle.org.uk for more information or to arrange a visit.